marciopocebon/MG21DOOM/README.md

 ## MG21DOOM
  Doom port to the Ikea Tradfri RGB1923R5 lamp and any device using Silicon labs EFR32MG21 based modules.
  Coded by Nicola Wrachien.

+ **WARNING**
+ Do not try to power up the lamp directly from the AC mains!
+Use a 5 to 30V (maximum) DC power source!

 **Features**
 - Based on the excellent doomhack's GBA Doom Port (https://github.com/doomhack/GBADoom) with some Kippykip's additions.